revault/practical-revault/transactions.md

             # The everyone's-signing path, used for pre-signed transactions
             <pubkey M+1> CHECKSIGVERIFY ... <pubkey N> CHECKSIG
         ELSE
-            # The authorized spenders + cosigning servers path, used by the spend transaction
+            # The managers + cosigning servers path, used by the spend transaction
             X CHECKSEQUENCEVERIFY DROP
             <cosigner M+1> CHECKSIGVERIFY ... <cosigner N> CHECKSIG
         ENDIF